slaout/jstf/README.md

 Aim of the Framework
 ----

+JSTF was first created as a very lightweight, yet complete, tool to translate libGdx multi-platform applications (Android being the main target).
+It was mainly required to not heavy-parsing free, to be able to startup as quick as possible on low-end phone hardwares.
+The second requirement was to have a modern feature-set, with plural support as much as good as Android's, and being able to detect unused and untranslated keys.

-Here are the criteria used to evaluate a translation solution.
+Here are all the criteria used to evaluate a translation solution.
 None of the projects found on Internet fulfilled the requirements:

 - No parsing at startup (costly on small JVMs like Android ones)
-- Fast run-time (no or few&fast string comparisons for the keys, or cache values)
+- Fast run-time (no or few&fast string comparisons for the keys, or if string comparisons are required, cache values)
 - No or minimal dependency tree (eg. no Android dependency for libGdx multi-platform projects; if possible only add one or two JARs to ease the task of people managing dependencies by hand)
-- Unicode translations (prefer UTF-8; it is easy with XML files, and hard for .properties that are always ISO-8859-1 and need a step to transform them from Unicode to ISO-8859-1)
+- Unicode translations (prefer UTF-8; it is easy with XML files, and hard for .properties that are always ISO-8859-1 and need one more step to transform them from Unicode to ISO-8859-1)
 - Messages can have parameters (formatted with MessageFormat or Formatter, or a similar solution)
 - Plurals support for any Unicode language (one/two/zero/few/many/other Unicode forms, eg. 0 is plural in English but singular in French : "0 files" in English vs. "0 fichier" in French)
 - Easy retrieving of the translations in Java (one simple method call: no need to use a factory, complex configuration, etc.)
 - Do not crash if asking for an unknown key (return "!theUnknownKey!", for instance)
-- Automatically get the system language/locale ("en" vs. "en_US") + allow to use any locale at runtime TODO Implement dynamic locale change in JSTF
+- Automatically get the system language/locale ("en" vs. "en_US") and allow to use any locale at runtime TODO Implement dynamic locale change in JSTF
 - A system to detect non-existant keys (or generate constants or methods, so compilation will fail when using unknown keys)
 - A system to detect unused keys (if constants or methods are generated, it is possible to use the UCDetector Eclipse plugin quite easily)
-- No warning by using hard-coded Strings in the code (if keys are String, it would be better if developers do not have to use $NON-NLS-x$ comments)
+- No compiler-warning by using hard-coded Strings in the code (if keys are String, it would be better if developers do not have to use $NON-NLS-x$ comments)
-- Allow developers to use whatever platforms they prefer (Windows, Linux, Mac OS X...)
+- Allow developers and translators to use whatever platforms they prefer (Windows, Linux, Mac OS X...)

 Evaluated Solutions
 ----

-Given the requirements described above, here are the studied existing translation solutions and why they did not fit so I needed to create JSTF:
+Given the requirements described above, here are the studied existing translation solutions and why they did not fit so the creation of JSTF was needed:

-* Java bridge to GNU gettext
+* **Java bridge to GNU gettext**

 	https://code.google.com/p/gettext-commons/wiki/Tutorial

 	My solution of choice when developping on C++/Qt.
 	Has a very good support for plural forms.
 	But is widely unused in Java projects: all Java projects use a key/value mechanism instead of the methodCall("String to translate") idiom.
 	It is heavily based on String comparisons.
 	The build tools need to be run on a Unix system: it is hard to make it work in a multi-platform way (see the comment section of the tutorial).

-* XML libGdx
+* **XML libGdx**

 	http://siondream.com/blog/games/internationalization-for-libgdx-projects/

 	It is very basic.
 	It uses string keys.
 	All languages in one big XML file that needs to be parsed and stored in memory.
 	The XML format does not allow to use existing translation tools.

-* C10N
+* **C10N**

 	https://github.com/rodionmoiseev/c10n/wiki/Overview

 	Quite seducing for its nice annotation-based system where every translation is a method (good key and parameters checking) But translators need to edit the Java files by hand!
 And we are not talking about string escaping...
 	Or one can use properties instead of Java annotations, but then we are back with a good-old-Java-properties system.

-* Eclipse
+* **Eclipse**

 	http://stackoverflow.com/questions/3886978/configuring-string-externalization-in-eclipse-to-use-key-as-field-name

 	http://help.eclipse.org/indigo/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fosgi%2Futil%2FNLS.html

 	http://help.eclipse.org/helios/index.jsp?topic=/org.eclipse.jdt.doc.user/reference/ref-wizard-externalize-strings.htm

 	http://eclipse.org/articles/Article-Internationalization/how2I18n.html

 	http://docs.oracle.com/javase/tutorial/i18n/intro/index.html

 	http://docs.oracle.com/javase/6/docs/api/java/text/MessageFormat.html

 	NLS.bind(Messages.key_two, "example usage")

 	Keys are String that needs to be loaded in memory and generate a lot of String comparisons.
 	The system and its configuration is hard because there lacks a  good and complete documentation.
 	Plural support with ChoiceFormat is a syntax nightmare for translators.

-* Android String resources
+* **Android String resources**

 	http://developer.android.com/guide/topics/resources/string-resource.html

 	Very nice tool, with a good workflow for developers and translators.
 	But it is tied to Android: we need to be library-agnostic.

-* Other ideas of translation frameworks: http://stackoverflow.com/questions/10248824/l18n-framework-with-compiletime-checking
+* **Other ideas of translation frameworks**

+	http://stackoverflow.com/questions/10248824/l18n-framework-with-compiletime-checking

 Requirements to Use JSTF